 Leases Operating lease assets and operating lease liabilities are recognized based on the present value of the future lease payments over the lease term at commencement date.
 As most of our lease contracts do not provide an explicit interest rate, we use our incremental borrowing rate in determining the present value of future lease payments.
 Our incremental borrowing rates include estimates related to the impact of collateralization and the economic environment where the leased asset is located.
 The operating lease assets also include any prepaid lease payments and initial direct costs incurred, but exclude lease incentives received at lease commencement.
 Our lease terms include options to extend or terminate the lease when it is reasonably certain that we will exercise that option.
-Our leases have remaining lease terms of 1 to 9 years, some of which may include options to extend or terminate the lease term.
+Our leases have remaining lease terms of 1 to 9 years, some of which may include options to extend or terminate the lease.
+Operating lease expense is recognized on a straight-line basis over the lease term.